Braid group symmetries of Grassmannian cluster algebras: Cluster algebras

-where the numbers in the right hand side of \eqref{eq:exchangereln} refer to edges in $\tQ$. \end{defn}
+where the numbers in the right hand side of \eqref{eq:exchangereln} refer to edges in $\tQ$.
+We define also the \emph{exchange ratio} to be the Laurent monomial

+i.e. the ratio of the terms in the right hand side of the exchange relation \eqref{eq:exchangereln}. \end{defn}

 \begin{defn}[Cluster algebra] Let $\Sigma$ be a seed in $\mcf$.
-The \emph{seed pattern} $\mce$ determined by $\Sigma$, is the collection of seeds which can be obtained from $\Sigma$ by performing an arbitrary sequence of mutations from $\Sigma$.
-The \emph{cluster algebra} associated to $\mce$ is the $\bbc$-algebra generated by the frozen variables and all of the cluster variables arising in the seeds of $\mce$. \end{defn}
+The \emph{seed pattern} $\mce$ determined by $\Sigma$ is the collection of seeds which can be obtained from $\Sigma$ by performing an arbitrary sequence of mutations from $\Sigma$.
+The \emph{cluster algebra} associated to $\mce$ is the $\bbc$-algebra generated by the frozen variables, the inverses of the frozen variables, and all of the cluster variables arising in the seeds of $\mce$. \end{defn}

-Mutating twice in a given direction~$k$ is the identity map on seeds, i.e. $\mu_k^2 = \text{Id}$.
-As such, the seed pattern~$\mce$, and its corresponding cluster algebra $\mca$, does not depend on which of the seeds in $\mce$ is taken as the initial seed.

-Thus, constructing a cluster algebra requires fixing 1) an initial quiver $Q_0$ on $n$ vertices, and then 2) a number~$m$ of frozen vertices, and how these frozen vertices are attached to $Q_0$ in the initial extended quiver $\tQ_0$.
-After these initial choices are made, the cluster algebra structure is determined (up to isomorphism) by the mutation rules.
+Sometimes, rather than making Definition~\ref{defn:CA}, one instead defines the cluster algebra as the algebra generated by the frozen and cluster variables only (i.e., inverses of frozen variables are not taken as generators).
+For combinatorial purposes, either of these conventions is equally good.
+A \emph{cluster monomial} is an element that can be expressed as a monomial in any extended cluster (sometimes one allows frozen variables in the denominator, but we do not take this convention).

+Seed mutation $\mu_k$ is an involution.
+As such, the seed pattern~$\mce$ is determined by any of its seeds, and thus by a choice of an extended quiver $\tQ$.
+By a deep result \cite{IKLP}, the combinatorics of the seed pattern is in fact determined by any mutable subquiver $Q \subset \tQ$.
+Precisely, if $Q \subset \tQ$ and $Q \subset \tQ'$ are two different extensions of a mutable quiver to an extended quiver, determining seeds $\Sigma(\tQ)$ and $\Sigma(\tQ')$, then a sequence of mutations $\vec{\mu}$ satisfies $\vec{\mu}(\Sigma(\tQ)) = \Sigma(\tQ)$ if and only if $\vec{\mu}(\Sigma(\tQ')) = \Sigma(\tQ')$.
+A seed pattern (and its cluster algebra) is \emph{finite type} if the seed pattern consists of only finitely many seeds.
+Less restrictively,it is of \emph{finite mutation type} if the seed pattern contains only finitely many (isomorphism classes of) mutable subquivers.